scrapy/scrapy/docs/intro/tutorial.rst

             self.log('Saved file %s' % filename)

-As you can see, our Spider subclasses :class:`scrapy.Spider <scrapy.spiders.Spider>` and defines some attributes and methods:
+As you can see, our Spider subclasses :class:`~scrapy.Spider` and defines some attributes and methods:

 * :attr:`~scrapy.spiders.Spider.name`: identifies the Spider.
 It must be unique within a project, that is, you can't set the same name for different